-On sites like Viator and GetYourGuide, you can find not only tailor-made tours to save up on your day trip but also get pocket-friendly tour plans for trips to London, Paris, and Amsterdam combined.
+On sites such as Viator and GetYourGuide, you can find not only tailor-made tours to save on your day trip but also wallet-friendly tour plans for trips to London, Paris, and Amsterdam combined.

-There are lots of flights that move from the USA to Amsterdam almost every day.
+Lots of flights travel from the United States to Amsterdam almost every day.
 You can choose from various airlines, including KLM, Delta Airlines, United Airlines, and American Airlines.

-However, some airlines have flights from limited US cities only.
-For example, Norwegian Airlines only moves to the Netherlands from New York.
-Similarly, the TUI Netherlands only takes off from Miami and Orlando.
+However, some airlines have flights from limited U.S. cities only.
+For example, Norwegian Airlines only flies to the Netherlands from New York.
+Similarly, the charter airline TUI fly the Netherlands and only takes off from Miami and Orlando.